io.display.table

 If the renderCell

-callback returns an action
+callback returns a route

 property, a link will be